-The RACF shall interact with the SCF and transport functions to perform the NAPT control and NAT traversal functions.
+The RACF is required to interact with the SCF and transport functions to perform the NAPT control and NAT traversal functions.
 Both NAPT control and NAT traversal can be supported by the same set of functional entities.
 The pertinent functions are distributed in the SCF, RACF and transport functions as shown in Figure 4: